raganwald-deprecated/rewrite_rails/README.md

 Install the `RewriteRails` plugin in your Rails project and the gems ParseTree and Ruby2Ruby (in your system or frozen into your project).
 You can write ruby files as usual (e.g. `foo_bar.rb`), and things will work as usual.
 You can also have `RewriteRails` rewrite Ruby files for you.
 Any file with the suffix `.rr` will be "rewritten."

-RewriteRuby takes your `.rr` files and scans them with *rewriters*.
+RewriteRails takes your `.rr` files and scans them with *rewriters*.
 Each rewriter looks for a certain kind of Ruby code and rewrites it into another kind of Ruby code.
 This produces the same effect as a C Preprocessor, a C++ template, or a Lisp Macro.

 Currently, the rewriters are things that could be implemented by opening core classes and performing metaprogramming wizardry, but implementing them as rewriters means that you have higher performance and fewer conflicts with existing code.

 By default, the rewritten files are stored in the `rewritten` directory of your project.
 So if you create a file called `foo.rr` in `lib` directory, you will find a file called `foo.rb` in `rewritten/lib`.
-This means you can always see what RewriteRuby is doing, and if you want to stop using it you have 100% working Ruby files.
+This means you can always see what RewriteRails is doing, and if you want to stop using it you have 100% working Ruby files.

 **How do I know what will be rewritten?**

 Consult [the doc folder](http://github.com/raganwald/rewrite_rails/tree/master/doc).
 Every rewriter gets its own page.
-At the moment, those are [Andand](http://github.com/raganwald/rewrite_rails/tree/master/doc/andand.textile "doc/andand.textile") and [String to Block](http://github.com/raganwald/rewrite_rails/tree/master/doc/string_to_block.md "doc/string_to_block.md").More will be added as I write them or port them from the old rewrite gem.
+At the moment, those are [Andand](http://github.com/raganwald/rewrite_rails/tree/master/doc/andand.textile "doc/andand.textile") and [String to Block](http://github.com/raganwald/rewrite_rails/tree/master/doc/string_to_block.md "doc/string_to_block.md").
+More will be added as I write them or port them from the old rewrite gem.

 **I like this for development, but I don't want to install all those gems on my server**

 1. Run `rake rewrite:prepare`.
 This will recursively rewrite all of the `.rr` files in your project so that it is not necessary to run them in production.
-2. Do not install the RewriteRuby plugin on your server.
+2. Do not install the RewriteRails plugin on your server.
 3. Open up `config/environments/production.rb` and add the following lines
   * `config.load_paths += %W( #{RAILS_ROOT}/rewritten/app/controllers )`
   * `config.load_paths += %W( #{RAILS_ROOT}/rewritten/app/helpers )`